Gricelda Lewis 1971 - 2020 - Obituary

 Gricelda Judith Lewis, 48, of Allen, passed away Sunday, August 2, 2020 at Promedica Coldwater Regional Hospital.
 She was born December 5, 1971 in Nuevo Laredo, Tamaulipas, Mexico to Galdino Contreras Chavarria and Anacleta Rodríguez Salas, and they both survive.
 She married Marty Lewis on March 28, 2002 and he also survives.

-Gricelda was talented at many things, but especially enjoyed needlework such as sewing, knitting and crocheting.

-Surviving besides her husband and parents are two sons, Ashtin and Dylan Lewis; siblings, Valentin Martinez, Veronica Contreras, Laura Contreras and Claudia Contreras, all of Mexico , Angel Contreras of Texas, and Yesica Jones Sandra Jones Ana Contreras and Juan Contreras, all of Michigan; special nephews, Victor and Edgar Castro; and father and mother-in-law, Jerry and Marjorie Lewis.

-A visitation for Gricelda Lewis will be held Saturday, August 8, 2020 from 1:00 PM to 7:00 PM at the Eagle Funeral Home-George White Chapel in Litchfield.
+A visitation for Gricelda Lewis will be held Saturday, August 8, 2020 from 1-7:00 PM at the Eagle Funeral Home-George White Chapel in Litchfield.
 Private family interment will take place at a later date.

-Memorial contributions are suggested to the family.
-For online condolences, visit www.eaglefuneralhomes.com.